nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 internal `Set<Tag>`.

 When a `Tag` is tagged or untagged from a `Food`, the corresponding `Tag` object is added to or removed from the `Set<Tag>` that is stored within the `Food`.
-This approach allows for effective tagging and organization of items across multiple lists.
+This approach allows for effective tagging and organisation of items across multiple lists.

 The following UML diagram shows `Tag` and its associated class.